NBWG Newsletter

 Ponds:

 We all want that crystal clear water, especially in the peak barbecue time when your guests will be in your backyard to not only enjoy your famous ribs but also gaze upon your water garden.
 One of the most important basics to have is proper filtration.
-Notice what Aquascape says about the science of filtration.
+Notice what Aquascape says about the science of filtration."There are two forms of filtration that are critical to maintaining a successful ecosystem pond: mechanical and biological.
+Through biological and mechanical filtration, the water garden will process a variety of nutrients found in the system, including fish waste, uneaten fish food, leaves and runoff from lawns.

 An important role of proper filtration is avoiding high levels of ammonia (a form of nitrogen).
 High ammonia level can be toxic to fish as well as contribute to prolific algae growth.
 Biological filtration utilizes nitrogen more than any other nutrient in these systems and therefore plays a crucial role in the success of maintaining a healthy water feature.